akiirii/frontend-challenge/README.md

 # Tasks admin

-At Fliit, we provide a dashboard for our Operation team to manage the status of the current delivery tasks.
-We need a feature that allows a team member to create a task in a web interface.
+At Fliit, we provide a Console for customers to manage delivery tasks.
+We need a feature that allows a customer to create a task in a web interface.

 ### Acceptance Criterias